GINA 2025. Summary of the 2025 GINA Stratetegy Report

 • In Track 2, Step 4 has changed from medium-to-high dose ICS-LABA to medium dose ICS-LABA (Inhaled corticosteroid Long-acting beta 2-agonist) to minimize adverse effects associated with high doses of ICS.
 If high-dose ICS-LABA is needed, its use should be limited to 3–6 months whenever possible.

-• The daily doses of fluticasone furoate have been reclassified: 100 mcg as low-medium and 200 mcg as medium-high.
+• The authors reclassified the daily doses of fluticasone furoate: 100 mcg as low-medium and 200 mcg as medium-high.

 • In the GINA 2025 edition, the “other controller options” that previously appeared in gray boxes under each step (p.
 77) were removed.
-These options, which had lower evidence of efficacy and/or safety, were replaced by explanatory text.
+The authors replaced these options, which had lower evidence of efficacy and/or safety, with explanatory text.
 The goal is to prevent delays in referring patients with difficult-to-control asthma to a specialist by avoiding trials of multiple additional treatments without proven effectiveness.

 Shared decision-making for inhaler choice